 Summer Study Abroad Programs London and Lisbon

 The summer study abroad program in London was first offered in 1996 with the assistance of Robert Webster, a Barrister in Inner Temple.
 The summer study abroad program in Lisbon was initially offered the summer of 1999 in cooperation with Catholic University of Portugal in Lisbon.
-Collected are brochures describing the study abroad programs and application forms.
+Collected are brochures describing the study abroad programs and application forms until the programs were discontinued.

 Weisberger Papers Relating to the Establishment of RWU School of Law